 - You can earn interest either on a regular basis or when your FD matures

-- A fixed deposit amount cannot be withdrawn before the maturity date, and if someone does want to withdraw the amount, he or she must pay a penalty
+- A fixed deposit amount cannot be withdrawn before the maturity date, and if someone does want to withdraw the amount, he or she must pay a penalty.
+However, with Paytm Payments Bank, there is no penalty associated with early withdrawal.

 What are the Benefits of a Fixed Deposit Account?